roblanf/sarscov2phylo/README.md

 ![Part of global SARS-CoV-2 phylogeny](https://github.com/roblanf/sarscov2phylo/blob/master/tree_image.jpg)

-# Why are there two trees, and what are all the numbers
+# Why are there two trees, and what are all the numbers?

 The topology and branch lengths of the two trees is identical.
 In both cases, the topology is the best topology estimated by `fasttree` using the `-fastest` option, which [I found to perform the best out of a wide range of potential approaches](https://github.com/roblanf/sarscov2phylo/blob/master/tree_estimation.md).
 The branch lengths represent substitutions per site.